biblia-arabica/academies/README.md

 For manuscript descriptions, corrected transcriptions, and editions in TEI-XML, see the [tei](tei) directory.

-## HTR Models, Transcriptions, Conventions, and Accuracy Calculator
+## HTR Models, Transcriptions, Ground Truth, Conventions, and Accuracy Calculator

 For the HTR models trained and the automated transcription of manuscripts using these models, see [htr](htr).